Brandon-JP-Lambert/wayback-snapshots/README.md

 6. Update the `filename` variable with the path to the desired location for the output CSV file.
 7. Run the script using `python wayback_snapshot_downloader.py` (or the name you saved the script as).

+## Wayback API

+The Wayback API allows users to programmatically access the Wayback Machine, a digital archive of the World Wide Web.
+The API provides a variety of endpoints for retrieving historical versions of webpages, known as snapshots, as well as metadata about the snapshots.

+### Features

+- Retrieve snapshots of webpages from the Wayback Machine
+- Access metadata about snapshots, including timestamps and URLs
+- Specify a date range or specific timestamp for retrieving snapshots

+### Usage

+To use the Wayback API, users can send HTTP requests to the API endpoints with the desired parameters.
+The API returns responses in JSON format, which can be parsed to extract the relevant information.

+### Limitations

+The Wayback API is subject to rate limits to prevent abuse.
+Users should be aware of these limits and avoid sending excessive requests in a short period of time.
+Additionally, the availability of snapshots may vary depending on the URL and date range specified.

+### Reference

+For more information about the Wayback API and its endpoints, users can refer to the official API documentation: https://archive.org/help/wayback_api.php
 ## Output

 Here's an example of the script's Python output when retrieving snapshots for popular online learning platforms: